mwganson/Editor_Assistant/README.md

 Note: the menu creation can also be done via the To console: line edit.
 Type in menu("Part.Circle") to see an example.
 Similarly, search("search string") searches FreeCAD source on github and qSearch("search string") searches Qt for Python documentation.

 #### Highlight menu
 Highlighting is changing the background color of some text in the current editor.
 This is done for text that matches what is currently selected in the editor or what is in the Find edit.
 The highlight command can be invoked from the Main menu or from the Find edit context menu.
 Note: the text highlighting is automatically undone when the selection changes.
+Text currently selected does not appear to get the highlighting, but it is highlighted, it's just the selection highlighting supercedes the highlighting done here.

 Highlighting does not change the text.
 You can see this by doing taking a snapshot before highlighting, and then doing a diff to see there are no changes.
-But the undo is still there in case you want to restore the cursor position.
+Previously, highlighting was added to undo, but that was when a different method of highlighting involving adding html was used.
+Since that is no longer the case and since adding highlighting to the undo queue tends to replace more important undo items, it has been removed from undo.

 There are 2 highlighting modes: "find" and "selection".
 By default, the macro opens in "find" highlight mode.
 If you select some text in the current editor, then invoke highlight from selection from the main menu, this puts you into "selection" mode.
 When in "find" mode, every time you make a change to the text in the Find edit the highlighting gets updated.
 When in "selection" mode this does not happen, not even when the selection changes.
 (You can double click the Find edit to conveniently put the selected text into it.)

-When changing the state of the Match case and Match whole words checkboxes, the highlighting gets updated automatically.
+When changing the state of the Match case and Match whole words checkboxes, the highlighting gets updated automatically for both "find" and "selection" modes.

 ##### From selection
 This uses the text currently selected in the current editor as the search text for the highlight process.
 This can be useful where you have some text in the Find edit that you don't want to change, but you want to highlight occurrences of some text in the current editor.
 It is recommended to use the Find edit where possible because then when you update the text in the Find edit the highlight changes automatically.
 This doesn't happen when changing the selected text while in "selection" highlight mode.